afoldoe/image-gallery/README.md

 #INSTALLATION
 **MongoDB required locally**

+You will need to also clone or download the server located here: [https://github.com/afoldoe/image-gallery-server]

 run `npm install`

 #USAGE
-In the command line, enter `cd server` and then `npm start` to launch app
+In the command line, enter `npm start`.
+Site will be located at localhost:8080